 “We have chosen to use real coyote fur because it is highly abundant.
 In fact, in many regions of North America, coyotes are considered a pest as they attack livestock, endangered prey species, pets and sometimes people.”

 It’s almost funny when a multi-national corporation takes an opinion based on folklore and turns it into fact.
 Coyotes are not a pest.
 In fact, they are an integral species in ecosystems, as many other predators have been driven out by development.

 Further to this, the persecution of coyotes through hunting or trapping causes them to increase their population without the oversight of a mated pair, who teach young pups how to hunt appropriately.
 In short, killing coyotes makes conflict situations worse.

 At no time can the use of fur be considered humane or ethical.
 Thousands of innocent, sentient creatures that depend on their families are killed each year out of fear, ignorance and greed.
 And Canada Goose promotes this by their ongoing use of fur and dismissal of the concerns of the majority of Canadians.

 Work like our growing Make Fur History campaign is only possible with the support of monthly donors.
-Please consider become a monthly donor – for as little as $10 a month – and help us Make Fur History.
+Please consider become a monthly donor for as little as $10 a month, or contribute a one time gift, and help us Make Fur History.